 In a strange, drizzly latter summer, I’ve been drawn more and more to try the kayak to get to fish that might not be catchable from the shore.
 And while I haven’t been setting any records, I’ve been getting bolder and discovering some new marks.

-Part of it is probably the influence of Andy Mytton.
+A lot of my recent fishin is probably also the influence of Andy Mytton.
 I’ve learned so much from our LRF fishing in Devon and Dorset, I can now target a much bigger range of species.
 And in spite of the hassle of clamping kayaks to cars and gathering wetsuits and the endless gubbins that goes with the task, it’s been fun.

 The South Hams represent some great sea fishing- and so I invited John Deprielle, who recently borrowed my tandem kayak, to join me for a crack at a quiet little cove near Start Point.
 A rocky place that usually has a real mix of rock loving species.
 Getting there is the main issue, at 5am in the morning, via tiny, shaggy lanes and really random Z roads.

 I tackled up two rods, a 10-20g lure rod for the bass, along with a heavier 6ft kayak rod and 30lb braid to fish the really rough bits.
 It so nearly became an epic session too.
 Within the first twenty minutes, John had a thumping wrasse of about two and a half pounds, while I had a pollack that fought really well on the light rod.

 But it wasn’t to last, at least for John, who steadily went green on the rocking waves.
 He fed the fish on the way in, before needing a break.
 Really unfortunate, but that’s the way it is with sea sickness.